mtgrosser/maybee/README.md

   allows :drivers, :to => :drive, :unless_subject => :drunk?
 end
 ```
+This will allow sober drivers to drive, but will reject normal users and drunk drivers.

 If you do not care for the subject class, you may also write

 ```ruby
 allows_to :drive, :if => ...
 ```
 which is the same as `allows :to => ...`

-Multiple access rights may be given in the same declaration:
+Multiple access rights may be given in the same definition:

 ```ruby
 allows :drivers, :to => [:start, :drive], :if => ...